AhmMashhour/talking-gloves-for-the-deaf-and-dumb/README.md

-# talking gloves for the deaf & dumb
+# Talking Gloves For The Deaf & Dumb

 This project involves the development of a glove-based gesture recognition system using flex sensors and an Arduino microcontroller.
 The system captures hand gestures and translates them into corresponding characters, which are then sent via a serial connection.
 It includes calibration for sensor adaptability, reading and mapping sensor values to angles, and recognizing specific gestures for different characters.